deepjavalibrary/djl-demo/README.md

 ![Oops Malicious URL](docs/wrong_url_firefox.png)

-The proxy server prints the following on the terminal screen:
+The proxy server prints the following on the terminal screen.
 ```bash
 > Task :run
 [main] INFO com.example.FilterProxy - Waiting for client on port 8080..
 [Thread-1] INFO com.example.RequestHandler - Malicious URL detected and blocked http://amazom.com/
 ```

-Typing the correct URL should show the correct website as follows:
+Typing the correct URL should show the correct website.
 ![Benign Website](docs/correct_firefox.png)

 ## Train the model in the command line

 To train the model, a GPU instance is recommended.
 Training with a CPU is very slow compared to training with a GPU.

-In the ```build.gradle``` file, enable the MXNet GPU runtime as follows:
+In the ```build.gradle``` file, enable the MXNet GPU runtime.

 ```groovy
 runtime "ai.djl.mxnet:mxnet-native-cu101mkl:1.6.0-a:linux-x86_64"
 //comment out the CPU runtime
 ```
-Create a ```resources``` folder and download the dataset using the following commands:
+Create a ```resources``` folder and download the dataset.
 ```bash
 $ mkdir -p src/main/resources
 $ wget -O src/main/resources/malicious_url_data.csv https://raw.githubusercontent.com/incertum/cyber-matrix-ai/master/Malicious-URL-Detection-Deep-Learning/data/url_data_mega_deep_learning.csv
 ```

-Train the model using the following command:
+Train the model.

 ```bash
 $./gradle train